learn-co-curriculum/dsc-phase-2-project-v2-3/README.md

 ![](images/first_qq.png)

 The first model has a high R-squared of 0.891 and low p-values on most of the predictors.
-Tjis ,odel is also fairly inconclusive because the model's scatter plot is too heteroscedastic and the Q-Q plot shows that the data is still not normally distributed.
+This model is also fairly inconclusive because the model's scatter plot is too heteroscedastic and the Q-Q plot shows that the data is still not normally distributed.

 ### Final Model